stein-bmcc/eleventy-personal-site-alecardena/_site/the_gallery_website_prototype.md

     </p>

     <p>
-        Created a UI outline of an e-commerce art website using Figma.
-The concept for “The Gallery” website - which I came up with - is to provide a digital space where people can buy a variety of artworks - such as pottery, posters, paintings etc.It also allows the customer to see the artists’ portfolio and to interact with them.
-I created a prototype with Figma, as well as a project proposal outlining the concept and development process.
-Below is a link to the figma that has a prototype, wireframe, and site map
+        In my Multimedia class, I designed a user interface for an e-commerce art website called "The Gallery" using Figma.
+My concept was to create a platform where people can purchase a diverse range of artworks including pottery, posters, paintings, and more.
+The website also features artist portfolios and interactive features to connect customers with the artists.
+I created a comprehensive project proposal outlining the development process and created a prototype, wireframe, and site map using Figma.
+Check out the link below to see the complete design and layout.
     </p>

     <p>
-        Link to Website: <a href="https://www.figma.com/file/IbqdcRNEottTG2sea2o2JZ/%E2%80%9CThe-Gallery%E2%80%9D-Website-Prototype?node-id=0%3A1&t=Agpu6d1a0aF5SGDa-1">https://www.figma.com/file/IbqdcRNEottTG2sea2o2JZ/%E2%80%9CThe-Gallery%E2%80%9D-Website-Prototype?node-id=0%3A1&t=Agpu6d1a0aF5SGDa-1</a>
+        <strong>Link to Figma: <a href="https://www.figma.com/file/IbqdcRNEottTG2sea2o2JZ/%E2%80%9CThe-Gallery%E2%80%9D-Website-Prototype?node-id=0%3A1&t=Agpu6d1a0aF5SGDa-1">https://www.figma.com/file/IbqdcRNEottTG2sea2o2JZ/%E2%80%9CThe-Gallery%E2%80%9D-Website-Prototype?node-id=0%3A1&t=Agpu6d1a0aF5SGDa-1</a></strong>
     </p>

     <div class="back_function">